KrasimiraGeorgieva/Tech-Module-Software-Technologies/II-ExamPreparationKanbanBoard/README.md

 ## Data Model

 The `Task` entity holds 3 properties:
-*	`id` ñ technology-dependent identifier (`ObjectID` for JavaScript, `int` for all other technologies)
+*	`id` ‚Äì technology-dependent identifier (`ObjectID` for JavaScript, `int` for all other technologies)
-*	`title` ñ non-empty text
+*	`title` ‚Äì non-empty text
-*	`status` ñ non-empty text, which can hold either of the following values:
+*	`status` ‚Äì non-empty text, which can hold either of the following values:
 **	`Open`
 **	`In progress`
 **	`Finished`

 ## User Interface
-This is the user interface or how the applicationís pages should look in their final form (fully implemented).
+This is the user interface or how the application‚Äôs pages should look in their final form (fully implemented).

 Index Page
 Route: `/` (GET)